 The Solvency II surplus represents the excess of the Company's total eligible own funds over the SCR.
 The Solvency II coverage is calculated as the ratio of the Company's total eligible own funds to the SCR.
 Both metrics are defined by the regulations.
 During the year, the company ensured compliance with Solvency II requirements including maintaining capital resources above the solvency capital requirements and the minimum capital requirements.
-As at 31st December 2016, the Standard Formula SCR is CHF 5.5m covered by CHF 16.4m of capital resources thus providing a healthy 297% coverage ratio.
+As at 31st December 2018, the Standard Formula SCR is CHF 5.0m covered by CHF 15.4m of capital resources thus providing a healthy 304% (295% in the prior year) coverage ratio.

-The Company has been fully compliant with Solvency II since its commencement and during 2016 it remained fully compliant.
+The Company has been fully compliant with Solvency II since its commencement and during 2018 it remained fully compliant.